MeltwaterArchive/storyplayer/stories/index.md

  * Global -- generic Prose provided by Story player
  * Local -- Prose written by you, specific to your site, project

+You can find a longer discussion of [user stories](http://en.wikipedia.org/wiki/User_story) elsewhere on the web.